mozilla/oneanddone/README.md

 License
 -------
-This software is licensed under the `Mozilla Public License v.
-2.0`_.
+This software is licensed under the [Mozilla Public License v.
+2.0](http://mozilla.org/MPL/2.0/).
 For more information, read the file ``LICENSE``.

-.. _Mozilla Public License v.
-2.0: http://mozilla.org/MPL/2.0/